secretstartups/handbook/people-group/learning-and-development/gitlab-groundworks/edcast-user-docs/index.html.md

 1. [GitLab Docs](https://docs.gitlab.com/)
 1. [GitLab Support Ticket](https://support.gitlab.com/hc/en-us)
+1. [GitLab Handbook](https://about.gitlab.com/handbook/)
 1. EdCast Trainings on this page
-1. [GitLab Handbook](https://about.gitlab.com/handbook/)

 #### Search bar

 Use the search bar to find new content and other learner profiles in the LXP.
+[Additional search strategies](/handbook/people-group/learning-and-development/gitlab-groundworks/edcast-user-docs/#finding-new-learning-content) are outlined below.

 #### Notification